johnalison/WorkingPhilosophy/YouAreWhatYouThink.md

 "Important to find the profound in the ordinary" - waking up

-  >  Seems to be what "enlightened" people have found
+   >  Seems to be what "enlightened" people have found.
    >  Enjoy/Marvel at the moment for what it is, NOW.

 - Meditation is the art of realizing your are already fulfilled before you do/chase the next thing.

+- Moods:

-- Moods: We tend to coarse grain how we feel ow what our moods are.
+   > We tend to coarse grain how we feel ow what our moods are.
+In
-  In reality things are constantly changing.
+   > reality things are constantly changing.
+Noticing that can help
-  Noticing that can help break-up the apparent coarse graining.
+   > break-up the apparent coarse graining.
+The coarse graining is
-  The coarse graining is not accurate and can lead to suffering.
+   > not accurate and can lead to suffering.

 - Two ways mind-fullness greatly improves your life.
   -) Give you space to reflect if something or some action is worth doing.